PreferredAI/cornac/README.md

 **Note:**

-Additional dependencies required by models are listed [here](cornac/models/README.md).
+Additional dependencies required by models are listed [here](README.md#Models).

-Some of the algorithms use `OpenMP` to support multi-threading.
+Some algorithm implementations use `OpenMP` to support multi-threading.
 For OSX users, in order to run those algorithms efficiently, you might need to install `gcc` from Homebrew to have an OpenMP compiler:

 ```sh
 brew install gcc | brew link gcc